akaspin/calcium/README.md

 *change* event emmited then any of attributes or `dirty` flag of record is changed.
-Callback will be fired with three arguments: record (`Ca.Events` convencion), hash of previous attributes and `dirty` flag.
+Callback will be fired with three arguments: record (`Ca.Events` convention), hash of previous attributes and `dirty` flag.

 On destroy record will emit *destroy* event with only one argument - record.